zaczap/bios201/Workshop2/README.md

 **Did you correctly infer the relative mapping of the read pair before?**

-### Viewing a particular gene and the strand specific of reads
+### Viewing a particular gene and the strand of reads

 You can also search for a specific gene.
 Enter "SFTPA2" in the search box.
 This is the gene we were